Ente Autonomo Volturno: Railway services

 Ente Autonomo Volturno manages on behalf of the Campania Region, which owns it, the isolated railways Circumflegrea, Circumvesuviana and Cumana to which are added the Alifana, Benevento-Cancello railways (also called Caudina railway) and the Naples-Giugliano-Aversa line.

 The Circumvesuviana railway network includes the following sections: Botteghelle-San Giorgio a Cremano, Naples-Nola-Baiano, Naples-Ottaviano-Sarno, Naples-Pompeii-Poggiomarino, Pomigliano d'Arco-Acerra and Torre Annunziata-Sorrento.
 The overall length of the six relations is 142.367 km for a total extension of 203.447 km.
 All reports are Italian narrow gauge (950 mm); there are a total of 96 stations, with a density of one station every 1.5 km, all with railway platforms.
 Tourist services are also available on the network: Sorrento Express, connection between Naples and the centers of the Sorrento peninsula carried out with the first restored electromotives, Napoli Express, connection between Naples and Sorrento carried out with a more modern electric train, and the Campania Express, which connects the stations of Naples, Herculaneum, Pompeii and Sorrento with a Metrostar train.
 The entire Circumvesuviana network carries about 70,200 travelers a day for a total of nearly 26 million passengers a year.

 The network made up of the Circumflegrea and Cumana railways boasts a total length of 47 km and connects the stations of Montesanto, in Naples, and Torregaveta, in Bacoli.
 It carries about 37,000 travelers a day, for a total of 13.5 million travelers a year.

 Automotive services

 Faito tramway

-The Faito tramway connects the center of Castellammare di Stabia with Mobnte Faito in the summer period, right in the part that falls within the city of Vico Equense, in 8 minutes.
+The Faito tramway connects the center of Castellammare di Stabia with Monte Faito in the summer period, right in the part that falls within the city of Vico Equense, in 8 minutes.
 The lift was opened in 1952 and completely modernized in 1990.
 The cableway service was suspended in 2013.
 The reopening, after modernization and consolidation works, initially scheduled for 25 April 2016, took place on 4 May of the same year.